OCA/account-invoicing/account_invoice_base_tax_zero/readme/USAGE.rst

-For existing invoice, it needed to re-validate them.
+For existing invoice, it is necessary to re-validate them.